Important Facts

 However, it is very important to portray how your previous role is connected to the new one.
 You can impress the interviewer big time by showing how even your seemingly irrelevant experience is very much relevant to the new role.

-You could consider this as one of HR’s favourite questions.
+You could consider this as one of HR’s favorite questions.
 It is better not to directly tell your current CTC/salary.
 You can rather frame the answer around your expectations for the salary.

 You could go like, “I’d like to know a little bit more about the role before discussing the salary.
 If the role is the right fit for me, then certainly we will be able to agree on a package which suits both parties.”

-You can also directly share your current salary in case you think it is okay to and that things will work in your favour.
+You can also directly share your current salary in case you think it is okay too and that things will work in your favor.

 This question is not something to be feared.
-You just need to explain that one thing you like the most about your current job.
+You just need to explain the one thing you like the most about your current job.

 This is a question you must wish to not get across, but if you do, then you need to answer it carefully.
-You might get taken aback so it is better to prepare it before hand.
-Be careful to not let your answer turn into a rant of how bad your previous/current company is or how terrible is your boss or some colleague.
+You might get taken aback so it is better to prepare it beforehand.
+Be careful to not let your answer turn into a rant about how bad your previous/current company is or how terrible is your boss or colleague.
 The best way to answer this question is to find something that your new job role offers but not your current/previous one.
 Keep the answer positive and show excitement for the new job role.

 Here you need to say ideally the same things that the new job role is offering.
 You should be specific about those things.
 Once you have listed them all, now you can elaborate as to why you are looking for them in particular.